Bisphenol A Health Effects – Should You Be Worried About BPA Exposure?

 • Purchase products stored in glass containers

-• Eat foods and herbs that support detoxification such as broccoli, cauliflower, brussel sprouts and turmeric.
+• Eat foods and herbs that support detoxification such as broccoli, cauliflower, brussels sprouts and turmeric.

 • Avoid the use of #7 labeled plastics.